 - Niagara Falls: If you are planning Toronto, you should squeeze in some time to visit the iconic Niagara Falls.
 It must be on every traveler’s bucket list to Canada.
 The Canadian side of the Horseshoe Falls are stunning to look at, and you can easily spend an entire day here – from enjoying a Maid of Mist boat tour, to hanging out at the Entertainment District, Skylon Observation Tower and more.

 - Elora: Elora is a small town located about 1.50 hours away from Toronto.
 It is perfect for a camping trip overnight, and enjoy water rafting at the wonderful Elora Gorge.

 Here are some important tips to help you prepare for your trip to Toronto

-- Toronto is easily connected via airways to all major airports all over the world.
-You can also road trip to Toronto from the east coast of the USA or other cities in Canada.
+- Toronto is easily connected via airways to all major airports worldwide.
+You can land in Toronto and road trip around Ontario and the east coast of the USA and Canada.

 - Toronto Pearson International Airport is the biggest airport in the city, and you can easily hop on a subway train to get to the heart of Toronto downtown in 25 minutes.

 - To explore the city, public transportation – trains, buses – are a good way.
-TTC network is efficient and affordable, with reliable frequent schedules.
+TTC network is efficient and affordable, with a reliable, frequent schedules.

 - For a short trip to Toronto, stay in downtown/central area, so that sightseeing is easy.